Meet and greet at Cape Town airport

 - Ivory Lodge

 Enjoy days relaxing at your luxury lodge and exploring the world-famous Sabi Sands Reserve with morning and afternoon game drives.
+Depending on the lodge you've chosen, there are various other optional activities you can do, ask your travel designer for the full lowdown.

 Transfer from Sabi Sands to Nelspruit (Kruger) airport